 To address this distortion in implicit weighting, we used an expert panel methodology to develop and assign explicit weights to Index measures for use in constructing subdomain, domain, and overall preparedness composite measures.
 An online multi-stage Delphi process was used for this purpose, eliciting expert judgements about the importance of each measure, subdomain, and domain to national preparedness and health security.
-In constructing the 2018 Index,9 a separate expert panel was convened for each domain included in the Index model, with each panel comprised of around 20 subject matter experts who were identified through a nomination process and reviews of the preparedness scientific and professional literature.
-In total, 285 experts were identified and invited to participate in the item measure assessment, with 148 experts participating (52%).
+In constructing the 2018 Index, 9 a separate expert panel was convened for each domain included in the Index model, with each panel comprised of around 20 subject matter experts who were identified through a nomination process and reviews of the preparedness scientific and professional literature.
+In total, 285 experts were identified and invited to participate in the item measure assessment, with 148 experts participating (52 percent).
 Two iterations of Delphi surveys and feedback reports were used with each panel to achieve convergence on expert ratings of importance.
 The convergence is facilitated by sharing the results from the initial assessment with each panel, and asking them to reassess the importance of a capability considering the collective intelligence of the entire panel.
 The iterative Delphi assessment of individual measures was conducted from December 5, 2017 to January 19, 2018.

 The assessment of the 14 individual measures, grouped by the associated subdomains, included in the 2018 Index Delphi exercise used electronic surveys to elicit expert ratings of the importance of each measure to the capability construct reflected in each subdomain.
-A visual analog scale (VAS) was used to elicit expert ratings of importance on an interval scale (where "zero" indicates that the measure is "not important at all" to the subdomain and "10" indicates that it is "extremely important"), following methods that are well established for expert panel weighting processes.10 Experts were also given the option of checking a box to indicate they "do not know" how important the measure is to the subdomain.
+A visual analog scale (VAS) was used to elicit expert ratings of importance on an interval scale (where "0" indicates that the measure is "not important at all" to the subdomain and "10"

-9 Please see Methodology for the 2017 National Health Security Preparedness Index <https://nhspi.org/wp- content/uploads/2017/04/NHSPI-2017-Methodology-PDF.pdf> for detailed information on previous Delphi methods and approaches.
+9 Please see Methodology for the 2017 National Health Security Preparedness Index < https://nhspi.org/wpcontent/uploads/2017/04/NHSPI-2017-Methodology-PDF.pdf> for detailed information on previous Delphi methods and approaches.